Solar panel building regulations

 - Wall mounted only – if your property is in a conservation area, or in a World Heritage Site, planning consent is required when panels are to be fitted on the principal or side elevation walls and they are visible from the highway.
 If panels are to be fitted to a building in your garden or grounds they should not be visible from the highway.
 To be safe we recommend you check all installations with the local planning office.

--size of array is limited to 9 sq m or 3m wide and 3m deep;
+- size of array is limited to 9m2 or 3m wide and 3m deep;

-New regulations introduced in April 2015 have deemed most non-domestic solar installations below 1 MW as permitted development, provided:
+Regulations introduced in April 2015 deem most non-domestic solar installations below 1 MW as permitted development, provided:

 - panels are kept below 200mm perpendicular protrusion from the plane of the roof or wall (pitched and wall installations);